Interpretable Meta-Measure for Model Performance: Elo-based Predictive Power (EPP) Benchmark

+In Tables~\ref{tab:kaggle_springleaf}~and~\ref{tab:kaggle_fraud} differences between second and third best models for each data set are around $0.00008$.
+The question arises as to whether these differences are comparable between data sets.
+Does $0.00008$ on Springleaf Marketing data mean the same increase of model quality on IEEE-CIS Fraud~data?

+There are at least three points of view.
+One is that the gaps are almost the same for both data sets, because the differences in AUC values are almost the same.
+The second is that the gap in the IEEE-CIS Fraud Competition is larger as the AUC value is close to 1.
+Relative improvement for Fraud detection $\left( \frac{0.967722 - 0.967637}{1- 0.967722} \approx 0.0026\right)$ is larger than relative improvement for Springleaf Marketing $\left( \frac{0.80907 - 0.80899}{1 - 0.80907} \approx 0.0004 \right)$.
+The third point of view is that the gap between first and second place for Springleaf ($0.00018$) is smaller than the same difference for IEEE-CIS Fraud detection ($0.000415$).
+Therefore, the relative gain from the difference between second and third place for Springleaf is higher.

-\textbf{Ad \ref{q:3} Compare performances between data sets is possible}\\ The probability of winning with an average model (equivalent to an intercept $\beta_0$) has the same meaning, regardless of the data set.
-The EPP scores are absolute values with mean equals zero.
-Therefore, comparison of EPP values between data sets is possible by comparing a~probability of winning with an average model.
+From the definition of EPP score, the probability of winning against an average \player (equivalent to an intercept $\hat{\beta}_0$) has the same meaning, regardless of the \tournament.
+The EPP scores are absolute values with a mean equals to zero.
+Therefore, comparison of EPP values between \tournaments is possible by comparing a~probability of winning against an average~\player.